gitter-badger/secsplit/README.md

 # Notices

 1. *IMPORTANT:* If you have created shards before version 0.3.0, you'll need to continue using the latest legacy structure version (0.2.0), or reshard your document.
 The latter is preferred, as the new version attempts to hide the length of your document a little better.
+2. Passwords are now prompted for, and the command line option has been removed for security.
+You'll be prompted for these passwords.

 # What's the use of it?